An iterative formula for the Kostka-Foulkes polynomials: Introduction

+On the computational side, Morris has given an implicit iterative procedure to compute the Kostka-Foulkes polynomials \cite{Morris}.
+The algorithm compiles previous Hall-Littlewood polynomials to compare with relevant Schur functions to find the next one (cf. \cite{DLT}), which is sometimes complicated to pin down the solution.
+This poses a question on how to find a {\it direct and efficient} formula for the Kostka-Foulkes polynomials.

-The aim of this paper is to give an algebraic formula for the Kostka-Foulkes polynomials via the vertex operator realization of the Hall-Littlewood symmetric functions given by the second-named author \cite{Jing1}.
-As our formula is algebraic, it can compute $K_{\lambda\mu}(t)$ in relatively easier manner than previously available algorithms.
-Although the formula was established via the vertex operator techniques, the final computation can be formulated algebraically and combinatorially independent from the vertex operators.
-This perhaps gives some hope that it might be possible to speculate some algebraic formula for the two-parameter Kostka-Foulkes polynomials.
+The aim of this paper is to give an operational and iterative formula for the Kostka-Foulkes polynomials, using algebraic properties of the vertex operators of the Hall-Littlewood functions given by the second-named author \cite{Jing1}.
+Our explicit formula facilitates the computation and may help reveal intrinsic property of $K_{\lambda\mu}(t)$, for instance, a stability property for the Kostka-Foulkes polynomial is derived (see Proposition \ref{p:stability}).

+Although the formula was established via the vertex operator techniques, the final computation can be formulated independently.
+One of the motivations is that our formula might shed some light on an iterative formula for the two-parameter Kostka-Foulkes polynomials.

+In \cite{Z} Zabrocki has studied certain hook-shaped operator to compute the Hall-Littlewood functions.
+It would be interesting to study an analogous column operation similar to our formula for the Kostka-Foulkes polynomials.

 The second-named author would like to thank Adriano Garsia for interesting discussions on using vertex operators to compute the Kostka-Foulkes polynomials back in 1989.
-Attempt in this direction was made in \cite{Z}.
-Our final solution of the problem is based upon the idea of dual vertex operators developed in \cite{Jing1, Jing2}, which was first used in \cite{Jing3} on Schur's Q-functions.
+Our current approach to the problem is based upon dual vertex operators developed in \cite{Jing1, Jing2}.